treeverse/lakeFS/docs/howto/garbage-collection.md

    1. better parallelization of the storage namespace traversal.
    2. Optimized Run: GC will only iterate over objects that were written to the repository since the last GC run.
 For more information see the [proposal](https://github.com/treeverse/lakeFS/blob/master/design/accepted/gc_plus/uncommitted-gc.md#flow-2-optimized-run).
+4. Backup & Restore, just like for [committed data](#gc-backup-and-restore).
-4. Support for non-S3 repositories.
+5. Support for non-S3 repositories.

 #### Performance
 {: .no_toc }